ameisner/decam_reduce/README.md

                           [--do_ps1_download DO_PS1_DOWNLOAD]
                           caldat

-    process a night of raw DECam data
+    prepare processing for a night of raw DECam data

     positional arguments:
       caldat                observing night in YYYY-MM-DD format